DebugBundle

 What is llms.txt?

-The llms.txt specification is a standard for providing machine-readable context to AI systems.
-Similar to how robots.txt guides web crawlers, llms.txt guides AI agents.
+The llms.txt specification is a convention for providing machine-readable context to AI systems.
+Similar to how robots.txt guides web crawlers, llms.txt gives agents a compact map of where to read next.

 The file is a structured markdown document that tells AI agents: